ClearMeasureLabs/onion-architecture-dotnet-8-flyway-azure/src/quickstart.md

 Create Environments (one per desired Environment) - these will require authorization when invoked during the first run of the pipeline.

-Create Pipeline (Azure DevOps Portal)
+Create Pipeline (Azure DevOps Portal) - use /onion8-clean-pipeline.yml as the YAML source.

 Run Pipeline.
 This will require a number of one-time authorizations.